-The recent changes made by the Spanish government to the property sales tax make it a good time to review the taxes in Spain that relate to property transfers.
+The recent changes made by the Spanish government to the property sales tax make it a good time to review the taxes relating to buying property in Spain .
 While quite straightforward, the matter is complicated by the difference in treatment of the sale of a new versus a second-hand property, as well as the different tax rates applicable in the different autonomous communities of Spain.

 Spain is divided into 17 separate regions or autonomous communities and each one has a limited responsibility to set the rates of certain taxes.
 This means that the specific tax rate payable in a particular region will depend upon the tax rate that has been set by the regional parliament.